envisioning/vocab/vocab/pds-psychological-depth-scale.md

 ---
 category: BIO, MATH
+generality:
+- 0.28
+- 0.26
+- 0.24
+- 0.22
+- 0.2
+- 0.18
+- 0.16
 slug: pds
 summary: Tool used to measure the complexity and depth of an individual's psychological experiences and inner life.
 title: PDS (Psychological Depth Scale)
 ---